Affiliate links on Android Authority may earn us a commission. Learn more.

 Puzzle games used to be a simple genre with a simple idea.
-You solve puzzles for time killing enjoyment.
+You solve puzzles for time-killing enjoyment.
 However, the genre ballooned in a big way on mobile.
-In fact, it’s one of the most popular genres on the entire platform.
+It’s one of the most popular genres on the entire platform.
 It started with simple viral games like 2048 and evolved into genuinely enjoyable experiences like Monument Valley.

 The Eyes of Ara

 The Eyes of Ara is one of the newer puzzle games on the list.
 It reminds us a lot of classic puzzle-adventure games like Myst.
-Players explore a world looking for clues, unlocking secrets, and gathering the story from snippets of story from the game world.
+Players explore a world looking for clues, unlocking secrets, and gathering the story from snippets found in the game world.
 It plays in a 3D world with exploration and surprisingly decent graphics.
 The developers round out the experience with achievements, support for about a dozen languages, and a minimal game UI that puts the game world first and foremost.
 There isn’t a whole lot wrong with this one, but the controls are occasionally wonky.

-Price: Free / $2.99
+Price: Free demo / $1.99

 Monument Valley 1 and 2